-An investment in our securities involves risk, including the risk of leverage and the risk that our operating policies and strategies may change without prior notice to our stockholders or prior stockholder approval.
-See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our securities.
-The value of our assets, as well as the market price of our securities, will fluctuate.
-Our investments may be risky, and you may lose all or part of your investment in Capitala Finance.
+The value of our assets, as well as the market price of our Notes, will fluctuate.
+Our investments may be risky, and you may lose all or part of your investment in us.
 Investing in Capitala Finance involves other risks, including the following: